BSU Catalog Home | Geography Program | All-University Courses and Descriptions

 2232 TECHNIQUES IN GEOGRAPHIC INFORMATION SYSTEMS (3 credits) A "hands on" approach to understanding both raster and vector based Geographic Information Systems.
 Prerequisites: GEOG 1224, and GEOG 2231, or consent of instructor.

 2300 ECONOMIC GEOGRAPHY (3 credits) Spatial structure of world economic activities; agriculture, forestry, fishing, mining, industry and trade.
-Liberal Education Category 5
+Liberal Education Goal Area 5

-2400 INTRODUCTION TO PLANNING (3 credits) Background and fundamentals of the community planning process.
+2400 INTRODUCTION TO PLANNING (3 credits) This course is designed for the liberal education program and provides information on the bsackground and fundamentals of the community planning process.
 Includes discussion of contemporary issues in physical, environmental and social planning.
 Emphasis is on the local and subregional levels.
-Liberal Education Categories 5 & 9
+Liberal Education Goal Areas 5 & 9

 3100 WEATHER AND CLIMATE (3 credits) Weather elements and world climatic patterns.

-3226 CARTOGRAPHY (3 credits) History, uses, and construction of maps with an emphasis on the drafting of thematic maps and graphs.
-Prerequisite: GEOG 1224.
+3226 CARTOGRAPHY (3 credits) Construction and production of maps with an emphasis on computer-generated thematic maps and graphs.
+Lecture 3 hours, laboratory 2 hours.
+Prerequisite: GEOG 1224 or consent of instructor.

 3300 GEOGRAPHY AND PLANNING OF OUTDOOR RECREATION (3 credits) An analysis of the use, perception, and planning of recreational resources and landscape amenities, with emphasis on geographical relationships and environmental stewardship.
 Includes some study out-of-doors.
 Prerequisite: GEOG 2400 or consent of instructor.